Generic name: opium preparation [ OH-pee-um-PREP-a-RAY-tion ]

 What is opium preparation?

-Opium preparation (sometimes called "opium tincture") is used to treat diarrhea.
+Opium preparation (sometimes called "opium tincture") is an opioid medication that is used to treat diarrhea. opium preparation is not for use as an opioid pain medicine.

 Opium preparation may also be used for purposes not listed in this medication guide.

-Do not use this medicine if the safety seal on the cap is broken or missing.
+Do not use opium preparation if the safety seal on the cap is broken or missing.

 How should I take opium preparation?